marymafa/marymafa.github.io/_posts/2017-08-15-Research-on-single-responsibility-principle.md

 ### Single Responsibiility Principle
 -Is a simple and intuitire principle but practice it is  somethimes hard to get it right.

--Also represent a goo way of identifying classes during the design phase of an application and it reminds  you to think of all the ways a class can envolve.
+-Also represent a good way of identifying classes during the design phase of an application and it reminds  you to think of all the ways a class can envolve.

 -Motivation: